 What Causes Separation Anxiety?

 Separation anxiety occurs for an important reason.
 As infants and toddlers develop and learn the importance of their caregivers’ role in keeping them safe and healthy, they notice the risks involved when the caregiver is not with them.
 Even children with secure attachments to their caregivers will likely experience times of separation anxiety.
 This is part of the learning that the caregiver will go out of sight from the child and will return and the child will be safe throughout this time.

 Life changes in the family, such as divorce or the loss of a family member, can cause a child to worry about the loss of other family members.
-The child may not be able to verbalize the fear, and the signs of separation anxiety may be their way of expressing that fear.
+The child may not be able to verbalize the fear, and the signs of separation anxiety may be his/her way of expressing that fear.

 Family patterns and attachment styles may also play a role in the occurrence of a separation anxiety predisposition.
-Studies have indicated that higher maternal anxiety levels increase the likelihood of separation anxiety in children.
+Several studies have indicated that higher maternal anxiety levels increase the likelihood of separation anxiety in children.
 Family patterns and styles of attachment may cause difficulty for the child to feel safe and secure when not with the caregiver and have a hard time settling when the caregiver returns.

-How to Deal With a Child’s Separation Anxiety
+How to Manage Separation Anxiety

 Remind Them of the Plan